uozuAho/locust_demo/readme.md

 great - a few milliseconds.
 These are independent of the load on the system.
 However, the 'job completed' metric is affected by the load on the system.

-## 1 virtual user (VU) creates one job per second
-With one user, the worker can keep up, so jobs don't wait for long in the queue.
-With any more than one user, the job queue gets longer and longer.
-The job completion time is unbounded, and the queue will only shrink once the job creation rate drops below 1 job per second.

-@ 5 VUs
-- POST /work RPS: 5
-- median 'job completed' time: unbounded, proportional to length of load test
-    - this is measured by the server, not locust.
-See the console output.

 ## 1 VU creates jobs, waiting for each one to complete
 This is only an accurate load test if your users are blocked from performing